adsbynimbus/nimbus-android-sample/README.md

 You will be able to see several examples categorized by specific sections, such as:

 - Examples of different types of Ads
-- Ads by mediation platforms (Google, MoPub)
+- Ads by mediation platforms (Google)
 - Ads with MOAT viewability integration
 - Ad Markup Renderer

 ## Need help?

-You can check out [Nimbus Android Quick Start Guide](https://adsbynimbus-public.s3.amazonaws.com/android/docs/1.10.10/index.html)
+You can check out [Nimbus Android Quick Start Guide](https://adsbynimbus-public.s3.amazonaws.com/android/docs/1.11.3/index.html)

 ## License